JatinSanghvi/coding-practice-educative-csharp/Learnings.md

     - Enqueue number in heap before dequeuing the one it replaces.
     - Include sorting time when calculating time complexity.
     - Compose numbers in correct direction (RTL or LTR).
+    - Use min-heap to store the largest elements and max-heap for the smallest.

 - Look out for
     - Redundant loop conditions.